 To color the pasta, I followed the same procedure I used when coloring rice.
 You can read about it in my Colored Rice Sensory Bin post.

-I found a great idea over at Creative Learning Fun.
-(She has a slightly different twist on it, so check out what she did!)
-First, I had my Five use a Sharpie marker to write one letter on each of 26 glass gems.
+To begin the activity, I had my Five use a Sharpie marker to write one letter on each of 26 glass gems.
 As she is always begging me to use the Sharpie (and I always say no), she was thrilled.

 Then we buried the gems in the letters and gave my Two this Spring printable: